coletta1/VAIL/README.md

 #### Day 10 (February 17th, 2021): NEURAL NETWORK LAYERS
 ##### Succinctly list the differences between a Convolutional Neural Network and a Fully Connected Neural Network.
 Discuss layers and their role, and applications of each of the two types of architecture.
 CNNs are networks that have a series of layers, that essentially filter pixels in various ways and use these convolutions to extract features.
 For a fully connected neural network, each neuron in a layer is connected with all the other neurons in the adjacent layers, which makes for a whole lot of weights!
 CNNs are typically used to do work on images and fully connected neural nets have more general-purpose applications.

+#### Day 16 (February 23th, 2021): Activation Functions
+##### Write a reflection piece on the advantages of the Rectified Linear activation function, along with one use case.
+One advantage of the ReLU function is the it is less susceptible to the vanishing gradient problem.
+It also is less computationally expensive than sigmoid and tan h because of it's simplicty, as a function that outputs the input directly if it is positive and outputs 0 otherwise.
+This is also important because it means it can output true zero values.
+ReLU is commonly used in CNN's, so for example it could potentially be used for classification of dog species.